ollama/ollama/docs/faq.md

 ## How can I use Ollama with a proxy server?

 Ollama runs an HTTP server and can be exposed using a proxy server such as Nginx.
-To do so, configure the proxy to forward requests and optionally set required headers if not exposing Ollama on the network (see the previous question).
+To do so, configure the proxy to forward requests and optionally set required headers (if not exposing Ollama on the network).
 For example, with Nginx:

 ```
 server {